uboslinux/ubos-website/content/docs/users/firstsite.md

 ---
-title: Setting up your first web Site and App
+title: Setting up your first Site and App
+weight: 30
 ---

 Follow these steps: